tcbutler320/tbutler.org/_posts/2021-11-01-legacy-hack-the-box-ctf.md

 msf6 exploit(windows/smb/ms08_067_netapi) >
 ```

 Executing the exploit started a reverse meterpreter session on the target.
-Using the `getsystem` meterpreter command, I upgraded my privilege to SYSTEM.
+Using the <kbd>getsystem</kbd> meterpreter command, I upgraded my privilege to SYSTEM.
 At this point I can start looking for the user and root flags.

 ```bash
 msf6 exploit(windows/smb/ms08_067_netapi) > exploit